September 19, 2021

 You may need more duct or attic insulation in order to solve the problem.
 If warm and humid air is coming from the attic, this can cause condensation to form on the cold air ducts and leak.
 Ask your local HVAC professionals at Service Champions if attic and duct insulation services are the right solution for you.

-The water could be coming from an air leak in the vent or something called the duct boot.
+The water could be coming from an air leak in the vent, or something called the duct boot.
 The duct boot needs to be properly sealed so cold air won’t escape.
-When cold air mixes with humid air that’s when the condensation and moisture occurs.
+When cold air mixes with humid air that’s when the condensation and moisture occur.
 Mastic sealant can help solve this problem, but speak with a professional first.
 Additionally, if you haven’t sealed all the seams and connections in your ductwork, we highly recommend doing so.
-Not only will this prevent the condensation issue we discussed, but you’ll also experience greater energy savings and more comfort.
-Learn more about DIY versus professional duct sealing.
+Not only will this prevent the condensation issue we’ve discussed, but you’ll also experience greater energy savings and more comfort.

 Condensation can lead to mold and mildew to form in your air ducts.
 If you identify or suspect mold or mildew is present in your air ducts, contact a professional right away.
 Mold and mildew is unhealthy, especially if the spores are being circulated around the home by your HVAC system.
 Address any mold issues immediately.

-Obviously the ideal solution is to have prevented the condensation in the first place.
-Schedule annual maintenance with Service Champions to ensure that your ducts and system is tight.
+Obviously, the ideal solution is to have prevented the condensation in the first place.
+Schedule annual maintenance with Service Champions to ensure that your ducts and system are tight.
 Sealing gaps and regular maintenance are proven to improve performance and efficiency and lower energy costs as a result.